brettcs/dtrx/README.md

 dtrx yolo.tar.gz
 ```

-This is a copy-paste of the original dtrx repo, and all credit for this software
+This is a copy-paste of the original dtrx repo, and **all credit for this
-should be attributed to the original authoer, Brett Smith @brettcs:
+software** should be attributed to the original author, Brett Smith @brettcs:

 https://github.com/brettcs/dtrx

 See the original [`README`](README) for more details on what this does!

-## What is this repo then
+## Changes in this repo

-This repo is just enough patch to deploy a `dtrx-noah` to pypi so I can keep
-using this tool on Ubuntu 20.04 (it's not longer available on the default apt
-sources).
+This repo contains some patches on top of the original source to enable using
+`dtrx` with python3.
+The original motivation was to enable `dtrx` on Ubuntu
+20.04+, where the `dtrx` apt package was removed from the default ppas (likely
+due to being python2 only).

 I attempted to get the tests all working via `tox` , for which I used a
 Dockerfile to try to get some kind of environment consistency.
 You can run the